4 TechCrunch writers bought the iPhone X. Here are our thoughts

 Evolve Foundation launches a $100 million fund to find startups working to relieve human suffering

 Happy iPhone X day!
-A few of us over here at TechCrunch received our new toys today and wanted to share some initial thoughts with ya’ll.
+A few of us over here at TechCrunch received our new toys today and wanted to share some initial thoughts with y’all.

 Leggo.

-First up, Megan Rose Dickey, the lunatic who at one point told co-workers she felt like she was on drugs during her initial iPhone X exploration.
+First up, Megan Rose Dickey, the lunatic who at one point told co-workers she felt like she was on drugs during her initial iPhone X exploration:

 I could barely sleep last night because I knew that at some point today, my iPhone X would arrive.
 After getting showered and dressed, I went on over to my parents’ place, where I was set to receive the shipment.